CodeWithTheDoctor/GardenGuardian/README.md

 Australian home gardeners lose **30-40% of their produce annually** due to late detection of pests and diseases.
 Current solutions require expensive consultants or extensive botanical knowledge that busy families don't possess.

-**GardenGuardian AI changes this by providing instant, professional-grade plant health diagnosis in your pocket.**
+**GardenGuardian AI changes this by providing instant, professional-grade plant health diagnosis with functional user actions in your pocket.**

 ## ✨ Key Features